 Clinical Breast Exam: A physical exam done by a health care provider as part of your regular medical check-up.

 Breast MRI: A tool that uses magnetic fields to create images of the breast.
-It's used in breast cancer screening for some women at higher risk.
-It may also be used as a follow-up test after an abnormal finding or for staging breast cancer.
+It's used in breast cancer screening for some women at high risk.